GaryJBlake/garyjblake.github.io/content/post/vcf/vcf-post-10.md

 The requirements of using an SFTP in my experience seem to fall through the gaps during most initial deployments and as a result it takes organizations some time to get all the requirements put in place.
 Such delays simply place a risk on the implementation until addressed.

-One way to reduce this risk, and of course for use in a lab environment is to use VMware Cloud Builder as an alternative short term solution as it too has an SFTP service running, this can be acheived through a simple three step process:
+One way to reduce this risk, and of course for use in a lab environment is to use VMware Cloud Builder as an alternative short term solution as it too has an SFTP service running, this can be achieved through a simple three step process:

 1. Create a Backup Service Account on the VMware Cloud Builder Appliance
 2. Create a Backup Folder on the VMware Cloud Builder Appliance